eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- version control for free
+- **Version Control:** you get version control for free, because the files can be comitted to a Git repo.

-  - can track changes in git
-  - vcs are a lot more sophisticated than built-in vc
-    - for example: most version control in wikis that have it is per-object
-    - that means reverting a version can introduce links to objects that don't exist, breaking link integrity
-  - there's two ways to do this:
-    - the client "owns" the git repo, and makes commits
-      - e.g. gitit, ikiwiki
-    - the client just reads from, and writes to, the repo, but does not make commits
-      - e.g. obsidian
-- change review
+  What's more, VCS software is always more sophisticated than in-app version
+  control: changesets can apply to multiple files, for example, and you can time travel to view the state of the repo at a given point in time.

+  There's typically two ways to do this.
+The Obsidian way is the app just reads from, and writes to, the files, and it's up to the user to manage the Git side of things.
+The other approach, implemneted by Ikiwiki and Gitit, is that the app "owns" the repository and can make commits on behalf of the user by providing a web interface.

-  - for collaborative wikis, changes can be proposed in PRs
+- **Change Review:** for collaborative wikis, changes can be proposed in PRs, discussed, edited, and finally merged.
-- multi-file changes
-  - with git, changes can apply to multiple files
-    - this is unique to git

 - file generation
   - can do cool things with makefiles
   - e.g. generate pages from some source of truth data